 We construct the allowed EoSs by considering all possible functions $n(\muB)$ allowed by the above assumptions connecting the low- and high-density limits.
-Causality imposes a minimal allowed slope of the number density, i.e., $\partial_\muB n(\muB) \geq n/\muB$, that any causal EoS passing though a given point in the $\muB - n$ plane can have.
-This can be visualized as a vector field on the $\muB - n$ -plane as depicted in \cref{fig2}, where the arrows at each point corresponds to tangent lines with constant $c^2_s=1$.
-This requirement imposes two fundamental constraints on the $\muB - n$ plane.
+Causality imposes a minimal slope, $\partial_\muB n(\muB) \geq n/\muB$, that any causal EoS passing though a given point in the $\muB - n$ plane can have.
+This is visualized as a vector field, where the arrows at each point correspond to tangent lines with constant $c^2_s=1$.
+This requirement imposes two fundamental constraints.
 Starting from the point $\{\muC , \nC\}$ we can follow the arrows until $\muQ$ by solving \cref{eq3} with $c^2_s = 1$, leading to $n(\muB) =\nC \muB/\muC $.
 This produces a maximally stiff causal EoS and the area under this line cannot be reached from the low-density limit with a causal EoS.
-Correspondingly, upper limit for the $n(\muB)$ can be obtained starting from $\{\muQ , \nQ\}$ and following the arrows backward to $\muC$; the high-density limit $\nQ$ cannot be reached from any point above this line by a causal EoS.
+Correspondingly, the upper limit for the $n(\muB)$ can be obtained starting from $\{\muQ , \nQ\}$ and following the arrows backward to $\muC$; the high-density limit $\nQ$ cannot be reached from any point above this line by a causal EoS.
 These previously known bounds (e.g. \cite{Rhoades:1974fn,LopeOter:2019pcq}) are represented as orange lines in \cref{fig2}.

-The simultaneous requirement of reaching both $\pQ$ and $\nQ$ imposes further constraints and fixes the area under the curve $n(\muB)$.
+The simultaneous requirement of reaching both $\pQ$ and $\nQ$ imposes further constraints and fixes the area under the curve $n(\muB)$

-In the example shown in \cref{fig2}, this requirement imposes that the area under any allowed EoS is approximately one third of the area of the figure.
+In the example shown in \cref{fig2}, this requirement imposes that the area under any allowed EoS is approximately one third the area of the figure.